wshbair/Infra-Workshop/ioheavy/ethereum/README.md

 # Experiment Setup

 * Requirments:  sudo apt-get install npm & npm install web3@0.19
+* Modify the deploy.js to give the password for eth.account[0]
 * use `node deploy.js` to deploy the smart contract into blockchain(ethereum).
 It will output the deployed smart contract address into `stdout`.